 This looks like deleting Facebook, Instagram, and Twitter from my phone.
 It’s taking a break from Pinterest and unsubscribing from 90% of my Facebook notifications.
 I’m curious to find out how my blog traffic does if I don’t promote anything on social media that isn’t scheduled with Tailwind or Zapier.
 It’ll give me more time to focus on growing my email list instead of spending an hour or more a week doing reciprocation threads on Facebook.

-I’m hoping that Daily Fit, paired with Digital Detox, lets me reclaim some of my sanity when it comes to my digital inputs.
+I’m hoping that Daily Fit, paired with Digital Detox, lets me reclaim some of my sanity from my digital inputs.
 I’m considering using the Freedom app to block unessential websites and keep me on task.

 What About Previous Challenges?

 And slowly but surely, the decluttering project continues.
-I’ve listed things for sale on some buy/sell apps as well as Craigslist, and I finally tackled the front closet.
+I’ve listed things for sale on some buy/sell apps and Craigslist, and I finally tackled the front closet.
 It looks way better now!

 Like anything, it’s about building the bite-sized steps into my process and not overthinking things.
 Action is the antidote to fear, as Ruth Soukup always says.